8 Week Mindfulness Course in Cork (MBSR)

 Day of Mindfulness: Sunday 11th November from 10am - 4pm

 Venue: Bru Columbanus Centre, Wilton, Cork

-- Limited reduced rates are available for students and unwaged, please ask about these and payment plans if required
+There are a limited number of reduced rates places for students and unwaged, please ask about this if required and payment options & plans if required

 Please do not let finances be a barrier for your participation.

 Is this Mindfulness Course right for me?

 This course is for anyone who wishes to take some time for themselves to stop, slow down & ‘be’ for a while learning how to practice mindfulness & bring it into their daily personal and professional lives.